-The foreach statement of the C# language (For Each in Visual Basic) requires the type of each element in the collection.
+The foreach statement of the C# language (For Each in Visual Basic) returns an object of the type of the elements in the collection.
 Since each element of the Hashtable is a key/value pair, the element type is not the type of the key or the type of the value.
 Instead, the element type is DictionaryEntry.
 For example:

 For Each de As DictionaryEntry In myHashtable

 The foreach statement is a wrapper around the enumerator, which only allows reading from, not writing to, the collection.